 As you build out your 2020 marketing plan, it’s likely building off what was successful in 2019, and rightfully so.
 Marketing isn’t always about reinventing the wheel.
 It’s often about sticking to what works and looking for marginal improvements.

 However, within each plan should include some testing, and not just A/B testing headlines, but really thinking outside of the box.
 Within the above growth marketing trends, think about what makes sense for your business, or what could have the biggest potential impact.
-If you need help, well, you know who to talk to.
+We offer a multitude of these services and if you need help, well, you know who to talk to.